The Ghostley Witch

 Or

-unusual: it was a typical autumn-day for the western part of Germany, and the
+nothing unusual: it was a typical autumn-day for the western part of Germany,

-cloud.
-For this cloud happened to be the personal retreat of an old German
+one little cloud.
+For this cloud happened to be the personal retreat of an old

 peering over the edge of her little cloud.